image

 I am a graduate student in Physics at Case Western Reserve University, where I am conducting research in the exciting field of neutrino physics.

-In addition to my academic pursuits, I am an avid photographer with a deep passion for capturing the beauty of landscapes and architecture, as well as people/pets.
-During my free time, if I am not working on a home or car project, I like to dedicate my time acquiring new skills.
+In addition to my academic pursuits, I am an avid photographer with a deep passion for landscapes and architecture photography.
+During my free time, if I am not working on a home or car project, I love spending my time acquiring new skills.
 I enjoy immersing myself in reading, exploring new realms through video games, and staying active through sports like tennis, soccer, and basketball.
+I’m always looking for ways to grow and stay engaged.

 Open CV